-There are a number of things you must take into account when moving an oversize load on US highways or Interstate.
-This is serious undertaking that requires great care.
+There are several things you must take into account when moving an oversized load on US highways or Interstate.
+This is a serious undertaking that requires great care.
 They present significant potential hazards to property and others.

 - A route survey must be taken to ensure the load can safely move through from start to destination.

-- An oversize permit is required for each and every state travelled through.
+- An oversize permit is required for every state traveled through.

 - All required Municipal, State, and Federal Government bonds must be satisfied.

 - Frost laws and bridge weight laws must be strictly observed.

 Escorts, Banners, and Travel Times